krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 The Presence Calculus is a new approach for reasoning quantitatively about the
 relationships between signals in a domain over time.

-The primary goal is to support rigorous modeling and principled
+We aim to better support rigorous modeling and principled
 decision-making with operational data in complex, business-critical domains.

-A key objective was ensuring that the use of data in such decisions rests on a
-mathematically precise, logically coherent, and epistemically grounded
+A key objective was to ensure that the use of data in such decisions rests on a mathematically precise, logically coherent, and epistemically grounded
 foundation.